zft9xgy/suggest-an-idea/dev.notes.md

 - publish your app or service and let he user suggest you ideas.

 dentro de cada app poder publicar las ideas.

+## todo

+- añadir vista para apps
+  -- añadir vista
+  -- añadir url
+  -- añadir plantilla